RazvanBalota/personal-website/src/content/posts/difffusion.md

 ---
 title: difffusion festival
-description: For the first edition of the difffusion digital festival, held in Alba Iulia, I had the exciting task of developing the official website.
+description: difffusion - the first edition of the digital festival, held in Alba Iulia, I had the exciting task of developing the official website.
 The festival, celebrating innovation, technology, and digital art, needed an online presence that could match its creative and cutting-edge vibe.
 Here’s a look at how I brought this project to life.
 pubDate: 2024-10-18
-image: articles/difffusion.webp
+image: ""
 ---

-# Building the Official Website for difffusion festival: A Journey in Web Development
+# difffusion festival - a journey in web development

 For the first edition of the [difffusion digital festival]((https://difffusion.ro)), held in Alba Iulia, I had the exciting task of developing the official website.
 The festival, celebrating innovation, technology, and digital art, needed an online presence that could match its creative and cutting-edge vibe.
 Here’s a look at how I brought this project to life.